 “I’m your Andy.
 I’ll come with you.
 Andy Warhol can visit us both.”

 The idiot smile turns into a grin.

-Before confronting Mummy, I call home.
+Before asking Mummy, I call home.
 Molly answers.

 “I need your permission to stay with John Boy.”

 “That’s fine.
 Who do I speak with?”